shanikairoshi/Improved_DUN_basedFL_Aggregation/README.md

 ## System Setup

+The number of clients and rounds were fixed to K = 5, M = 100, and T = 10, respectively.
+We used three characteristic training datasets extracted from the MNIST dataset.

 1. Setting 01: This contains imbalanced data introducing statistical heterogeneity
 2. Setting 02: This setting skew the computational capabilities by adjusting several epochs while keeping balanced data.
 3. Setting 03: This setting skew communication capabilities while maintaining balanced data.